 Homogeneity

-- Homogeneity classes per inquiry
+- Homogeneity classes per specification, if required

 Inclusion Classes

-- Inclusion-class options are available on request
+- Inclusion-class options are available

 Glass Composition

-- Silicon dioxide (SiO2)
+- Silicon Dioxide (SiO2)

 Operating Temperature

-- up to 1000 °C
+- Up to 1000 °C

 Average Coefficient of Thermal Expansion

-- ≈ 0,57 × 10-6/K
+- ≈ 0.57 × 10-6/K

 Viscosity

-- Softening point ≈ 1585 °C
+- Softening point: ≈ 1585 °C

-- Annealing point ≈ 1042 °C
+- Annealing point: ≈ 1042 °C

-- Strain point ≈ 893 °C
+- Strain point: ≈ 893 °C

 Dielectric Constant

-- εr: 3,9 (500 MHz)
+- εr: 3.9 (500 MHz)

-Fused Quartz Glass for Sight-Glass Applications
+Fused Quartz for Sight Glass Applications

-© 1994 – 2023 Präzisions Glas & Optik GmbH
+© 1994 – 2024 Präzisions Glas & Optik GmbH

-Last update: 19.09.2023
+Last update: February 07, 2025